ROCm/composable_kernel/example/ck_tile/01_fmha/README.md

 `tile_example_fmha_fwd` is the example executable, implemented in `fmha_fwd.cpp`.
 You can type `./bin/tile_example_fmha_fwd -?` to list all supported args.
 Below is an example of the output (may subject to change)
 ```
 args:
                  -v    weather do CPU validation or not (default:1)
               -mode    kernel mode.
 0:batch, 1:group (default:0)
                  -b    batch size (default:2)
                  -h    num of head, for q (default:8)
                -h_k    num of head, for k/v, -1 means equal to h (default:-1)
                        if not equal to h, then this is GQA/MQA case
                  -s    seqlen_q. if group-mode, means the average value of seqlen_q (default:3328)
                        total_seqlen_q = seqlen_q * batch, and seqlen_q per batch may vary
                        also with "-s=s0,s1,s2..." comma seperated int to set per batch seqlen(group-mode)
-        -s_k    seqlen_k, -1 means equal to s (default:-1)
+               -s_k    seqlen_k (including new key/value), -1 means equal to s (default:-1)
+            -s_knew    seqlen_k for new key/value, 0 means not to use this at all; -1 to choose s_knew in [1, s] randomly. (default:0)
+            -s_kpad    seqlen_k stride between 2 tokens, currently used in group-mode only (default:-1)
+                       for kv-cache case, each batch [1,s,h,d]/[1,h,s,d] can have a stride
+                       along seqlen, instead of packed. same as xformer kv_padding
                  -d    head dim for q, k (default:128)
                -d_v    head dim for v, -1 means equal to d (default:-1)
            -scale_s    scale factor of S. 0 means equal to 1/sqrt(hdim). (default:0)
                        note when squant=1, this value will be modified by range_q/k
            -range_q    per-tensor quantization range of q. used if squant=1. (default:16)
            -range_k    per-tensor quantization range of k. used if squant=1. (default:16)
            -range_v    per-tensor quantization range of v. used if squant=1. (default:16)
            -range_p    per-tensor quantization range of p [e^(s-m)]. used if squant=1. (default:1)
            -range_o    per-tensor quantization range of o (p*v). used if squant=1. (default:16)
             -squant    if using static quantization fusion or not. auto: fp8 will default use squant, other will not (default:auto)
                        0: no static quant(not implemented) 1: apply scale_p and scale_o with respect to P and O.
                        calculate scale_s, scale_p, scale_o according to range_q, range_k, range_v, range_p, range_o
              -iperm    permute input (default:1)
                        if true, will be b*h*s*d, else b*s*h*d
              -operm    permute output (default:1)
               -bias    n or 0, no bias (default:n)
                        e(lementwise) or 1, elementwise bias with 1*1*s*s. e:1, 1*h*s*s. e:2, b*h*s*s
                        a(libi) or 2, alibi with 1*h. a:1, b*h
               -prec    data type. fp16/bf16/fp8/bf8 (default:fp16)
               -mask    0: no mask, 1: top-left(same as 't'), 2:bottom-right(same as 'b') (default:0)
                        't', top-left causal mask, 'b', bottom-r causal mask
                        't:l,r', top-left sliding window attn(swa) with FA style left right size
                        'b:l,r', bottom-r sliding window attn(swa) with FA style left right size
                        'xt:window_size', xformer style masking from top-left, window_size negative is causal, positive is swa
                        'xb:window_size', xformer style masking from bottom-r, window_size negative is causal, positive is swa
                        'g:y,x', generic attention mask coordinate with y/x size (only debug purpose for now)
            -vlayout    r for row-major(seqlen*hdim), c for col-major(hdim*seqlen) (default:r)
                -lse    0 not store lse, 1 store lse (default:0)
              -kname    if set to 1 will print kernel name (default:0)
               -init    init method. ui, uniform random int, ni, normalized random int (default:uf)
                        uf, uniform random float, nf, normalized random float, tf, trig float, uf:q, quantization
               -seed    random seed used for initializing input tensors.
 0 for non-deterministic seed (default:11939)
+            -p_drop    0~1 probability of dropout (default:0)
+         -drop_seed    seed for random number generator (default:1)
+       -drop_offset    offset for random number generator (default:0)
+             -timer    gpu:gpu timer, cpu:cpu timer (default:gpu)
+        -rotary_dim    RoPE rotary dimension. rotary_dim <= 0 means not apply RoPE at all (default:0)
+-rotary_interleaved    whether to apply interleaved RoPE (default:1)
+        -num_splits    # of splits for key/value.
+0 to determine actual number by heuristic (default:1)
+   -page_block_size    paged-kvcache block size.
+0 means not use paged-kvcahe (default:0)
+   -cache_batch_idx    whether to use index map to the kvcache (default:0)
             -warmup    number of iterations before benchmark the kernel (default:5)
             -repeat    number of iterations to benchmark the kernel (default:20)
 ```
 Example: `./bin/tile_example_fmha_fwd -b=1 -h=16 -s=16384 -d=128` will run a fmha case with batch=1, nhead=16, sequence length=16384, hdim=128, fp16 case.